 Pregnancy and breast-feeding

-EVOTAZ should not be used during pregnancy, because the drug levels in your blood may be lower during pregnancy and may no longer be high enough to control HIV.
+EVOTAZ should not be used during pregnancy, because the medication levels in your blood may be lower during pregnancy and may no longer be high enough to control HIV.
 Your doctor may prescribe different medicines if you become pregnant while taking EVOTAZ.

 Atazanavir, a component of EVOTAZ is excreted in human milk.
 It is unknown if cobicistat, the other component of EVOTAZ, is excreted in human milk but it has been shown in animals that it is excreted in milk.
 Patients should not breast-feed while taking EVOTAZ.